Kobina001/risk-adaptive-continuous-authentication/application/README.md

 The current prototype has several limitations:

-* the corporate resources are simulated;
+* the corporate resources are simulated
-* the employee and project data are simulated;
+* the employee and project data are simulated
-* risk weights are manually defined research parameters;
+* risk weights are manually defined research parameters
-* the experiments are performed in a controlled local environment;
+* the experiments are performed in a controlled local environment
-* the prototype has not been evaluated against a large real-world user population;
+* the prototype has not been evaluated against a large real-world user population
-* the model has not been statistically validated against enterprise security incidents;
+* the model has not been statistically validated against enterprise security incidents
 * the current implementation is not intended for production deployment.

-Consequently, the results demonstrate **prototype feasibility and behavioral validation**, rather than universal security effectiveness.
+Consequently, the results demonstrate **prototype feasibility and behavioral validation** rather than universal security effectiveness.

 ---